-Your use of all campus information systems and technology resources, including the Residence Hall Network, is subject to The Dallas Christian College Policy on Acceptable Use of Institutional Technology Resources, as well as to all other applicable Dallas Christian College policies and state and federal laws.
+Your use of all campus information systems and technology resources, including the Residence Hall Networks, are subject to The Dallas Christian College Policy on Acceptable Use of Institutional Technology Resources, as well as to all other applicable Dallas Christian College policies and state and federal laws.
 In addition, the following standards are in effect.
 This list is meant to be illustrative, not exhaustive.

-1. The student is responsible for all activity originating from this connection.
-The student must take reasonable precautions to prevent unauthorized use by others of this connection, and his/her accounts, programs, or data.

-- 2. Students should not engage in activities that consume excessive amounts of network bandwidth. - 3.
+- 1. The student is responsible for all activity originating from this connection.
+The student must take reasonable precautions to prevent unauthorized use by others of this connection, and his/her accounts, programs, or data. - 2.
+Students should not engage in activities that consume excessive amounts of network bandwidth. - 3.
 The student must not modify or extend Residence Hall network services and wiring.
 This applies to all network wiring and hardware.
-The only device you can connect is a personal computer.
-You may not connect servers of any type, hubs, wireless routers, or network printers. - 4.
-Residence Hall connections are provided for individual use only.
+The only device you can connect is a personal computer, tablets, mobile phones and gaming systems such as Nintendo, Xbox (X), Sony Playstation, Internet of things, ie. Alexa, surveillance camera's that have been approved by the Department of Technology, etc. You may not connect servers of any type, hubs, wireless routers, or network printers.

+- 4. Residence Hall connections are provided for individual use only.
 The student may not create accounts on his/her computing system that provide campus network access for anyone else. - 5.
 Residence Hall connections are for College-related activities only.
 The student may not conduct a commercial business via the Residence Hall connection.
 Nor shall the student use this connection for political gain or campaigning. - 6.
-The student may not run sniffers or any other software or hardware designed to intercept packets or to disrupt the security or operation of the campus network, this includes but not limited to, packet sniffers, key-loggers, and "script kiddy hacking tools" or utilize Wi-Fi extenders, modems or routers. - 7.
-The student may not participate in illegal activities such as software piracy -- either the distribution of copy-righted materials or illegal attainment of software or other copyrighted materials -- from the Residence Hall connection.
-Dallas Christian College will be fully compliant, too the best of its abilities, with requests from the MPAA, RIAA, organizations dealing with software piracy and law enforcement agencies.
+The student may not run sniffers or any other software or hardware designed to intercept packets or to disrupt the security or operation of the campus network, this includes but not limited to, packet sniffers, key-loggers, and "script kiddy hacking tools" or utilize Wi-Fi extenders, modems or routers.
+This is a prosecutable offense and will be dealt with appropriately. - 7.
+The student may not participate in illegal activities such as software piracy -either the distribution of copy-righted materials or illegal attainment of software or other copyrighted materials -- from the Residence Hall connection.
+Dallas Christian College will be fully compliant, to the best of its abilities, with requests from the MPAA, RIAA, organizations dealing with software piracy and law enforcement agencies.
 This means that if the college receives a notice to identify users that have been suspected or seen performing such activities, Dallas Christian College will work with these agencies to the best of its ability.
+This is a prosecutable offense and will be dealt with appropriately.